 People often cut lawns too short, causing the risk of more clumping.
 Mowing too short also increases moisture and nutrition demands as the grass tries to fight back from near decapitation.
 Weeds germinate best and grow at a faster rate when taller grass blades aren’t in the way.
 Aim to cut your lawn at 2.5. to 3 inches high–typically the highest setting on mowers.
 What makes a mown lawn look good is the evenness of the cut, not its height.

 If you mow often enough, you’ll get tiny clips that quickly disappear into the lawn, especially if you’re using a mulching mower.
 Mulching mowers save a lot of time because clumping is greatly reduced and you won't need to make an extra effort to gather the clippings.
 Another bonus is that the mulched clippings can also help to improve the overall appearance and health of a lawn.
 If you're interested in trying a mulching blade, check your owner's manual to see if a mulching kit can be purchased for your mower.

 Maintain Your Mower

-Disconnect the mower deck, if you're dealing with a riding lawn tractor.
+If you're dealing with a riding lawn tractor, disconnect the mower deck to perform cleaning maintenance.
 Scrape the bottom of the deck with a plastic scraper or putty knife.
 Remove all dried grass and mud stuck to the bottom of the deck.
 Also, thoroughly clean out the discharge chute on the deck.
 Layers of dried grass and debris can block up the deck, which causes clumps to form as you mow.

 Examine the mower blades.
-If the blades are damaged or dull, they should be replaced or sharpened.
-Dull or damaged blades will not cut the grass cleanly, which results in clumping.
+If the blades are damaged or dull, replace or sharpen them.
+Dull or damaged blades will not cut the grass cleanly, which may result in clumping.